SOLVE-NITK/phase4-civil-labs-nitk/mining_environment/exp-backward-bladed-axial-fan-nitk/README.md

 <h5> Course Alignment : </h5>

-Following are the courses in which one can come across the theory connected to the experiments in this lab:
+Following are the courses in which one can come across the theory connected to the experiments in this lab :
 <li>Mine Environment & Ventilation Engineering Lab- National Institute of Technology Karnataka Surathkal, Anna University</li>
 <li>Mine Environment & Ventilation Engineering- National Institute of Technology Karnataka Surathkal, Anna University</li>
 <h5> Universities Mapped : </h5>